djcopley/ShellOracle/README.md

 provider = "Ollama"
 ```

-Set the `provider` key to specify the Language Model (LLM) backend, with options currently including "Ollama" and
+Set the `provider` key to specify the Language Model (LLM) backend, with options currently including "Ollama",
-"OpenAI."
+"LocalAI", and "OpenAI."

 ### Provider Settings

-Provider-specific configurations are handled through tags such as `[provider.Ollama]` or `[provider.OpenAI]`.
+Provider-specific configurations are handled through the `[provider.*]` keys.
 Here's an
 example for the Ollama provider:

 ```toml